-An employee's salary shall be determined in accordance with the position of the employee and shall be adjusted based on the results of their annual performance evaluation.
-The performance evaluation is based on key metrics set by the Human Resources department of the Bank as well as from global targets by the Parent bank.
+Merit increases are tied to the employee's performance of their role and are evaluated annually based on pre-established standards.
+The performance evaluation is based on key metrics set by the Board of Directors through mandates (where appropriate), the Bank's Strategic Plan, Department goals, as well as from global targets by the Parent bank.
 These targets are directly linked to the performance of the Bank and are specific and relevant to each business unit and are individually measurable toward the employee's performance evaluation.
 These metrics are set at the beginning of each year.
+In FY2020, the Board of Directors has approved a goal-based performance management system that aligns with the goals of Shinhan Bank Canada and also evaluates competencies such as a risk mindset, driving a compliance culture and ensuring an audit-ready environment.